JochenXXL/fahrplan-langeoog-app/README.md

 ## About

-The Fahrplan Langeoog App shows ferry timetable of the available ferries from Bensersiel to Lan in an easy way.
+The Fahrplan Langeoog App shows the ferry timetable of the available ferries from Bensersiel to Langeoog in an easy way.
 As a datasource it uses the http://fahrplan-langeoog.de api.

 ## Libraries